 Strong adds to separate mentally.
 In brackets, he adds distinguish.
 I’ll explain why he pinpoints these words.
 Leading from this idea, a woman has a SEPARATE MENTALITY compared to a man; A DISTINGUISHABLE, different mindset, and outlook than man.
 There’s no question about superiority or inferiority involved here.
 We’ve already discussed the equality of the male and female in that both possess the image of God.
 We shall be taking a closer look at some of the KJV translations for בִּין bîyn.
 But, diligence, eloquent, intelligence, thinking, understanding, wisdom are all highly positives qualities for any person.
 These qualities characterize the woman Yahveh created.

 That’s why the creation of woman receives so much attention and leads to the climactic conclusion of the creation narrative in Genesis 2.25.
 That verse is particularly difficult to understand, and The Explanation will explain it in due course.
 Without Woman, we are ALL lost, With Woman, there’s hope and a future.
 Men, it is not good to be alone, we owe everything to women.

 We are not finished with banah.
 Next week we’ll see another dimension of the scope of this word, this exciting piece of the puzzle.

-This blog post is an excerpt from chapter 7.5 of the book Origin of Humankind.
+This blog post is an excerpt from chapter 2.5 of the book Origin of Woman.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
 Please use the Social Network links just below to share this information from The Explanation, God Made a Woman.
 The Feminine Moment.
 Discover the Meaning